 We’re currently living through what economists call "The Great Decoupling."
 While AI is rapidly swallowing up administrative duties, data entry, and even complex coding, it’s pushing "human-only" tasks to the very top of the value chain.
 The focus is shifting from what you know to how you think, feel, and interact.

-According to Harvard Business School research, there is a massive surge in the demand for "foundational skills."
-These aren't just personality traits; they are the bedrock of your career.
-Technical skills now have a shorter shelf-life than ever—software updates happen every week—but your ability to adapt, learn, and collaborate?
-That stays constant.
+According to Harvard Business School research, demand for "foundational skills" is increasing.
+These are not just personality traits; they are essential for your career.
+Technical skills have a shorter lifespan because software updates occur weekly, but the ability to adapt, learn, and collaborate remains constant.

 To win in this market, you need to understand what employers are really looking for: people who can bridge the gap between cold machine output and warm human needs.